kaile9/KL9-Architecture/README.md

 *Monthly budget: ¥1500.
 Everything saved goes into iteration: after daily tokens and the Kimi Allegretto subscription, what's left buys Claude credits.
 A few old friends chip in now and then.
 Short-term goal: keep iterating without ruining my life.
 Long-term: a reserve for sustained development.*

-*Training source: all of Asahi's video scripts, 2023–2026.
+*Training source: all of 朝霞 Alpenglow's video scripts, 2023–2026.
 I'll upload them to GitHub if there's demand.*

 ---